vercetti322/vercetti322/README.md

 <div align="left">

-**Software Engineer 1** at **Synchrony**, part of the **EIS Organisation**, working on the Presto Health Monitoring team. **Presto** is an intelligent app health monitoring platform designed to enhance operational resiliency and system stability across Synchrony’s business systems.
+I'm a **Software Engineer 1** at **Synchrony**, part of the **EIS Organisation**, working on the Presto Health Monitoring team. **Presto** is an intelligent app health monitoring platform designed to enhance operational resiliency and system stability across Synchrony’s business systems.

 - Fine-grained anomaly detection across datacenters.
 - Accurate remediation plans to failover, restart & scale instances.